nodejs/node/doc/api/events.markdown

 <!--type=module-->

-Many objects in Node emit events: a `net.Server` emits an event each time a peer connects to it, a `fs.readStream` emits an event when the file is opened.
+Many objects in io.js emit events: a `net.Server` emits an event each time a peer connects to it, a `fs.readStream` emits an event when the file is opened.
 All objects which emit events are instances of `events.EventEmitter`.
 You can access this module by doing: `require("events");`